 , with information about members of congress and their districts.
 Additional online books are excellent references about U.S. politics, voting, congress and government.

 These are selected Social Science and databases useful for political research.
-Check individual subject guides for more detailed lists.
+Most of the databases include journal articles, some include reports from NGO's and other sources.
+Check individual subject guides for more detailed lists of related databases.

 - Business Source Complete [via Ebsco]

 Indexing and abstracts for the most important scholarly business journals back as far as 1886 are included.
 In addition to the searchable cited references provided for more than 1,200 journals, Business Source Complete contains detailed author profiles for the 25,000 most-cited authors in the database.

 A comprehensive, indexed bibliography with selected abstracts of the world's economic literature compiled from the American Economic Association's Journal of economic literature and the Index of economic articles in journals and collective volumes.
 Topics include economic theory and history, monetary theory and financial institutions; labor economics; international, regional, urban economics; and other related subjects.